aravind-gk/aravind-gk.github.io/about.md

 # Achievements & Extra-Curricular
 - I secured All India Rank 6 in the GATE Computer Science exam, out of 1,00,000+ candidates.
-- I was also a teaching assistant for the IISc course **E2 202: Random Processes** during Fall 2021
+- I was also a teaching assistant for the IISc course **E2 202: Random Processes** during Fall 2021.
-- I'm also certified in "CodeChef Certified Data Structures and Algorithms Programme” (Advanced Level)
+- I'm also certified in "CodeChef Certified Data Structures and Algorithms Programme” (Advanced Level).
-- Global percentile of 98.6 for programming contests on Hackerrank [(profile)](https://www.hackerrank.com/fireball5)
+- Global percentile of 98.6 for programming contests on Hackerrank.

 <!-- <p style="text-align: left; width:49%; display: inline-block;"><h2>LEFT</h2></p>
 <p style="text-align: right; width:50%;  display: inline-block;">RIGHT</p> -->